The smooth classification of 4-dimensional complete intersections: The case of odd total degree

 \subsection{Degree-$r$ normal maps and their normal invariants}

-In this section we review the surgery classification of bordism classes of degree-$r$ normal maps for a non-negative integer $r$.
-Our treatment follows Hambleton and Madsen \cite{H-M} but we choose to work with stable normal bundles in the source of normal maps, as opposed to stable tangent bundles.
-Also for simplicity, we only formulate the statements in the special case when the target space of a degree-$r$ normal map is a closed smooth connected oriented $m$-manifold $P$.
+In this subsection we review the surgery classification of bordism classes of degree-$r$ normal maps for any integer $r$.
+Our treatment follows Hambleton and Madsen \cite{H-M} but with minor modifications to suit our setting.
+We will assume that all manifolds and all bundles are oriented and that all bundle maps are orientation preserving.
+We also choose to work with stable normal bundles in the source of normal maps, as opposed to stable tangent bundles, and for simplicity, we only formulate the statements in the special case when the target space of a degree-$r$ normal map is a closed smooth connected oriented $m$-manifold $P$.